 Develop resources and contacts to help our clubs.
 Coordinate information from the clubs through the district.

-Encourage each club to have a strategic plan
+Encourage each club to have a strategic plan.

 The above action steps will commence on July 1, 2018.
 The Board will appoint members (suggest the DGE and DGN) of the District Board to focus on these action steps and reports will be part of the agenda at each Board meeting.
 This is a long term project that will likely last beyond the three year term of this strategic plan, so constant review and encouragement will be required.